The College of Winterhold, of the Province of Skyrim, Tamriel || 2nd of Morningstar

 True to my assessments, Onmund and Brelyna are as fresh-faced as their voices implied.
 Both are clad in fur-lined robes, fur hoods over their heads.
 They look like they’ve been inside for some time, the fur clinging to their clothing dry as bark.
 Brelyna’s wide-angled and vibrantly red eyes are widened upon me, her body frozen as if she's just seen a Daedra.
 She clutches a book in the crook of one of her arms - what is it with everyone carrying books out in the open here? - the cover of which I cannot see.
 There are the faintest traces of age lines on her face, indicating she must be as young as her voice implies.
 By my estimation, she’s not even a century old.
 The light absorbs into her skin, diffusing the grey and almost making it hard to tell her Dunmer heritage.

-Onmund, for his effort, tries to look unfazed by my sudden appearance.
+Onmund, for his effort, tries to look unfazed by my surprise appearance.
 His back is straight as he looks head-on at me, his position almost defensive.
 But the undertone of fear in his eyes and tense, defensive body language betrays him.
 Glowing in the otherworldly blue, a strong jaw free of facial hair and hard-set eyes reflect back at me in a nearly blinding crescendo of brightness.
 I squint at them, and notice a slight shift in their body language.
 I have no idea how long I've been standing there or what I must look like to them, but my silence and stillness are apparently off-putting enough to put them both on edge.
 Good.

 It seems to take them several seconds to register that I requested something of them.
 Onmund opens his mouth and turns back to glance at Brelyna, who gives him a panicked look.
 Brelyna opens her mouth, but Onmund is quicker to respond than she is.
 "I last saw Ira in the Hall of the Elements.
 S-staying behind after we left, waiting for Tolfdir I think."
 I don't miss the stutter in Onmund's voice.
 I can't tell if he's telling me the truth, or telling me what I want to hear that will translate into me getting out of the Hall faster.
 Without another word, I walk out of the door and step into the College's frigid courtyard.